kytos/documentation/tutorials/napps/create_your_napp.rst

 Naming your NApp
 ================
-The first thing that you should do is create a name for your napp.
-We use a namespace based on author name, in that way two authors can have applications with the same name.
-For instance: ``john/switchl2`` and ``mary/switchl2`` are both valid napps unique identifiers.
+The first thing that you should do is create a name for your NApp.
+We use a namespace based on author name, in that way, two authors can have applications with the same name.
+For instance: ``john/switchl2`` and ``mary/switchl2`` are both valid NApps *unique identifiers*.

 ..  [proto][repo]/[author]/[napp]:[tag]